pasta41/aippwebsite/_pages/scholarship.md

 # Scholarship

-## Recently Workshopped Pieces
+## Recent Work

 AIPP meets weekly throughout the year to workshop scholarship at various stages of development.
-We highlight below some of this recent work that has been made publically available.
+We highlight some of our recent, publically-available work below.
 <br><br>

 {% assign number_printed = 0 %}